kosio197/BashSoft/README.md

 # BashSoft

-The project is a bash (command interpreter) with the following commands:
+A project for Java Advanced, Java OOP Basics and Java OOP Advanced cources.
+This is a bash (command interpreter) with the following commands:

 make directory - mkdir nameOfFolder<br />
 traverse directory - ls depth<br />